VDA5050/VDA5050/VDA5050_EN_V1.md

 # <a name="Ootd"></a> 2 Objective of the document

-The objective of the recommendation is to simplify the connection of new vehicles to an existing master control and thus to integrate into an existing AGV when used in the automotive industry and to enable parallel operation with AGV from different manufacturers and conventional systems (inventory systems) in the same working environment.
+The objective of the recommendation is to simplify the connection of new vehicles to an existing master control and thus to integrate into an existing automated guided vehicles (AGV) system when used in the automotive industry and to enable parallel operation with AGV from different manufacturers and conventional systems (inventory systems) in the same working environment.

-Uniform interface between the master control and the automated guided vehicles (AGV) shall be defined.
+Uniform interface between MC and AGV shall be defined.
 In detail, this should be achieved by the following points:

-- Description of a standard for communication between AGV and master control and thus a basis for the integration of transport systems into a continuous process automation using co-operating transport vehicles
+- A description of a standard for communication between AGV and MC and thus a basis for the integration of transport systems into a continuous process automation using co-operating transport vehicles.
-- Increase in flexibility through, among other things, increased vehicle autonomy, process modules and interface, and preferably the separation of a rigid sequence of event-controlled command chains.
+- An increase in flexibility through, among other things, increased vehicle autonomy, process modules and interface, and preferably the separation of a rigid sequence of event-controlled command chains.
-- Reduction of implementation time due to high "Plug & Play" capability, as required information (e.g. maps) are provided by central services and are generally valid.
-Vehicles should be able to be put into operation independently of the manufacturer with the same implementation effort taking into account the requirements of occupational safety
+- A reduction of implementation time due to high "Plug & Play" capability, as required information (e.g. order information) are provided by central services and are generally valid.
+Vehicles should be able to be put into operation independently of the manufacturer with the same implementation effort taking into account the requirements of occupational safety.
-- Complexity reduction and increase of the "Plug & Play" capability of the systems through the use of uniform, overarching coordination with the corresponding logic for all transport vehicles, vehicle models and manufacturers
+- A complexity reduction and increase of the "Plug & Play" capability of the systems through the use of uniform, overarching coordination with the corresponding logic for all transport vehicles, vehicle models and manufacturers.
-- Increase in manufacturer's independence using common interfaces between vehicle control and coordination level
+- An increase in manufacturers independence using common interfaces between vehicle control and coordination level.
-- Integration of proprietary DTS inventory systems by implementing a vertical communication between the proprietary master control and the superordinate master control (cf.  Figure 1)
+- An integration of proprietary DTS inventory systems by implementing vertical communication between the proprietary MC and the superordinate MC (cf.  Figure 1).

 ![Figure 1 Integration of DTS inventory systems](./assets/Figure1.png)
 >Figure 1 Integration of DTS inventory systems

-In order to implement the above-mentioned objectives, this document describes an interface for the communication of order and status information between AGV and the master control.
+In order to implement the above-mentioned objectives, this document describes an interface for the communication of order and status information between AGV and MC.

-Other interfaces required for operation between the AGV and the master control (e.g. for exchanging map information, taking special skills freely into account with regard to path planning, etc.) or for communicating with other system components (e.g. external peripherals, fire protection gates etc.) are not initially included in this document.
+Other interfaces required for operation between AGV and MC (e.g., for exchanging map information, taking special skills freely into account with regard to path planning, etc.) or for communicating with other system components (e.g., external peripherals, fire protection gates, etc.) are not initially included in this document.

 # <a name="Scope"></a> 3 Scope

-This recommendation contains definitions and best practice regarding communication between automated guided vehicles (AGVs) and a master control.
+This recommendation contains definitions and best practice regarding communication between automated guided vehicles (AGVs) and MC.
-The goal is to allow AGVs with different characteristics (e.g. underrun tractor or fork lift AGV) to communicate with a master control (MC) in a uniform language.
+The goal is to allow AGVs with different characteristics (e.g. underrun tractor or fork lift AGV) to communicate with MC in uniform language.
-This creates the basis for operating any combination of AGVs in a master control.
+This creates the basis for operating any combination of AGV in a MC.
-The master control provides orders and coordinates the AGV traffic.
+The MC provides orders and coordinates the AGV traffic.

 The interface is based on the requirements from production and plant logistics in the automotive industry.
-According to the formulated requirements, the requirements of intralogistics cover the requirements of the logistics department, i.e. the logistical processes from goods receiving through production supply to goods out, to control free navigating vehicles and guided vehicles.
+According to the formulated requirements, the requirements of intralogistics cover the requirements of the logistics department, i.e., the logistical processes from goods receiving to production supply to goods out, through control free navigating vehicles and guided vehicles.

 In contrast to automated vehicles, autonomous vehicles solve problems that occur on the basis of the corresponding sensor system and algorithms independently and can react accordingly to changes in a dynamic environment or be adapted to them shortly afterwards.
-Autonomous properties such as the independent bypassing of obstacles can fulfilled by free navigating vehicles as well as guided vehicles.
+Autonomous properties such as the independent bypassing of obstacles can be fulfilled by free navigating vehicles as well as guided vehicles.
 However, as soon as the path planning is carried out on the vehicle itself, this document describes free navigating vehicles (see glossary).
 Autonomous systems are not completely decentralized (swarm intelligence) and have defined behavior through predefined rules.

 For the purpose of a sustainable solution, an interface is described below which can be expanded in its structure.
-This should enable a complete coverage of the master control for vehicles that are guided.
+This should enable a complete coverage of the MC for vehicles that are guided.
 Vehicles that are free navigating can be integrated into the structure; a detailed specification required for this is not part of this recommendation.

-For the integration of proprietary stock systems, individual definitions of interface may be required, which are not considered as part of this recommendation.
+For the integration of proprietary stock systems, individual definitions of the interface may be required, which are not considered as part of this recommendation.